phizzl3/XLClass/README.md

     Args:
         keycol (str): Column letter where the data that will be used as the dictionary keys is located.
-        datacols (list): *Expanded list of string column letters where needed data is located.
-        hdrrow (int, optional) Row number containing the headers in the spreadsheet.
+        datacols (list): List of string column letters where needed data is located. hdrrow (int, optional) Row number containing the headers in the spreadsheet.
                 Defaults to 1.
         datastartrow (int, optional) Row number where the needed data starts.